 #6 Culinary Tours in The Maldives

 Food is that essential element on any trip that completes it while also revealing much about the place.
 The Maldives is a paradise, not only in its natural beauty but also in the rich variety of local fruits, fresh catches from the sea, and aromatic curries.
-Travellers who love not only to eat but also to learn about indigenous styles of cooking, should definitely get on a culinary tour in The Maldives.
+Travelers who love not only to eat but also to learn about indigenous styles of cooking, should definitely get on a culinary tour in The Maldives.

 Maldivian Private Cooking and Islamic Culture Experience